varvet/serenade.js/README.md

 ## Important Note!

-This is an ongoing, pre-alpha project.
-Please do not assume that this project is ready for production use, it may eventually be, but it is not right now.
+This is an ongoing, alpha level project.
+Be prepared that the API might change and bugs might occur.
 Currently, versions of Internet Explorer below IE8 are not supported.
 In the future, IE7 will be supported.
 Support for IE6 is not planned.

 ## Architecture